Direct from University, the painfully shy and reclusive George Withers is asked to join MI6 as a cryptographer.

-Georges' quiet world of puzzles changes into a nightmare of being hunted and a fight for his life.
+Georges' quiet world of puzzles changes into a nightmare of being hunted through the streets of London, and a fight for his life.
 While on the run he tries to decipher that last fatal cryptic message he got from his friend, who has now disappeared, and solve a puzzle that will hopefully save his own life.